3 Ingredient Cocktails

 A Vesper-style Dry Martini smoked with a spoon-full of Speyside whisky

-Reminiscent of a fruity screwdriver with botanical gin character.
+Reminiscent of a fruity screwdriver with a botanical gin character.
 When made with a good slow gin and freshly squeezed orange juice this is a great brunch

 Dry and aromatic with a hint of maraschino richness.